redis/redis-doc/topics/sentinel.md

 In order to define the behavior of the system we have to consider all three.

-The following is a simple network where there are there nodes, each running a Redis instance, and a Sentinel instance:
+The following is a simple network where there are three nodes, each running a Redis instance, and a Sentinel instance:

                 +-------------+